Advances in Molecular Spectroscopy

 Dielectric Relaxation in 2-Ethyl Hexanol-1 at Low Temperatures

-Spectre de Résonance Magnétique Nucléaire Haute Résolution des Composés Acetyléniques.
-L Étude du Butyne-1
+Spectre de Resonance Magnetique Nucleaire Haute Resolution des Composes Acetyleniques.
+I. Etude du Butyne-1

 Uber das Kernresonanzspektrum der Vinylgruppe